 In this article, we will learn how Visual Studio organizes the ASP.NET Core project structure and understand the project files.
+Please, read our previous article before proceeding to this article where we learn the CRUD Operations With ASP.NET Core MVC Using ADO.NET.

 Now, that we have created the Project Structure let’s go-to solution explorer and see what files are different.